IRLL/HIPPO_Gym_FrontEnd_React/README.md

     - Fps Set

 [header.js](./src/components/header.js)
 Header component that will be rendered on every pages of our framework.
-We only have a irll logo for now.
+We only have a irll logo and a step bar to indicate the current step for now.

 [footer.js](./src/components/footer.js)
 Footer component that will be rendered on every pages of our framework.
 We have logos for ualberta and amii.